 One such hero is an old brand (like, 1912 old) that not only made itself relevant again, but has become the one to beat with its impeccable timing and playful cheek.

-Okay, so not all of us have the kind of team in place (or ingenious foresight) to leverage these kinds of moments.
+Okay, so not all of us have the team of experts in place (or ingenious foresight) to leverage these kinds of moments.
 But, there are some tips you can keep in mind that can help you thrive in the content marketing arena:

 Engaging with your audience is what content marketing is all about, so find ways to make your story their story.
 When developing content, involve your community – including your customers, partners, and fans – in ways that connect them to what it is you’re selling, and what you can do for them.
 Last year, Oreo introduced the “Snack Hacks” video series that invited fans, and even well-known chefs, to create new ways to enjoy their favourite cookie.
 Let’s just say, this is the kind of engagement marketers dream about.

 One of the biggest challenges marketers face with content marketing is consistently delivering quality content that is relevant and meaningful.
 Content marketing is not about being a one hit wonder.
 It needs to be sustainable.
 Before you embark on a content marketing strategy, make sure you have the person or team in place to develop content regularly.
-And remember to ensure analytics are in place to inform, adapt, and sustain your content strategy over the long term.
+It’s also crucial to set up analytics that allow you to inform, adapt, and sustain your content strategy over the long term.

-If you don’t have anyone in-house on your team to write the stories, focus on coming up with story ideas, and allow money in your marketing and communications budget to outsource writing.
+If you don’t have anyone in-house to write the stories, then focus on coming up with story ideas and allow money in your marketing and communications budget to outsource writing.
 Alternatively, there are immensely talented PR, Marketing, and Journalism students out there who would jump at the opportunity to be involved as part of a Co-op program, or a summer student position.

 When McDonald’s took their customer service to the next level by engaging in online conversations about the quality of their products, it also meant that negative feedback would be invited to make a very public appearance.
 However, the benefit of engaging customers publicly meant that McDonald’s was able to educate those with unfavourable impressions, and to dispel myths that might otherwise have taken hold as fact.